 Test strategy means “How you are going to test the application?”
 You need to mention the exact process/strategy that you are going to follow when you will get the application for testing.

-I see many companies follow test strategy template very strictly.
+I see many companies follow the Test Strategy template very strictly.
 Even without any standard template, you can keep this Test Strategy document simple but still effective.